VaishnaviKillekar/Easy-Meals-Online-Food-Ordering-Website/README.md

 # Easy-Meals-Online-Food-Ordering-Website
-This website helps users order their meal online from any restaurant of their choice.
-The restaurant owners can manage their menu online and customers can track their order.
+A website-based platform built for Restaurant Owners and Customers. restaurant Owners can register themselves on the platform and can manage the menu of their Restaurant.
+The Customers can register themselves with their contact details and can start ordering their meals online from a restaurant of their choice.